davidjbuchanan/MS4-LiveStrong/README.md

 todo    - :white_check_mark: iMac 27 inch (5120 X 2880 px)

 **Shopping**
 - :white_check_mark: Add any quantity of an item to bag
 - :white_check_mark: Add any quantity of multiple items to the bag
 - :white_check_mark: Update the bag by reducing or increasing the quantity of any item in bag
 - :white_check_mark: Remove any item in the bag
     - Note: there was an error raised during developmant of this feature:
-                "POST /bag/remove/195/ HTTP/1.1" 403 2513
+    `"POST /bag/remove/195/ HTTP/1.1" 403 2513`
-                Forbidden (CSRF token missing or incorrect.): /bag/remove/195/
+    `Forbidden (CSRF token missing or incorrect.): /bag/remove/195/`
-                - The JQuery function for this feature was moved into the bag template HTML to prevent recurrence.
+    - To prevent recurrence the JQuery for this function was moved into the bag template HTML; once did the function worked as expected.
 - :white_check_mark: add coupon codes to bag contents and have the costs updated

 **Stripe Payments and Transaction Data**
 - :white_check_mark: Transactions are recorded in the Postgress db and can be accessed and selectively edited
 - :white_check_mark: Payments are recorded on Stripe
 - :white_check_mark: Stripe webhooks

 **Form validation**

+Form validation testing was performed using a mix of manual testing for non-Django forms and both manual and automated testing for Django forms.

 - **Registration form.** Required input fields include:
     - :white_check_mark: email address: input field requires an '@' character
     - :white_check_mark: username